 Not getting enough sleep can make your pain worse, so it’s important to work with your doctor to develop a treatment plan.
 Making some adjustments to your lifestyle, such as adding in gentle exercise and improving your sleep hygiene, can take you a long way toward preventing long, painful nights.
 Work with your doctor to find the best treatment for the condition that’s causing your hip pain.

-If you think it’s time to consult with a physician, call 303-287-2800 to schedule an appointment with Dr. Oscar Noel
+If you think it’s time to consult with a physician, call 303-287-2800 to schedule an appointment with Dr. Oscar Noel.

-or Dr. Lucas Schnell.
-Both specialize in treating hips, knees and shoulders.
+He specializes in treating hips, knees and shoulders.